 Dependency Outlook Newsletter

-The Office of Court Improvement is pleased to present the first issue of The Dependency Outlook newsletter.
+The Office of Court Improvement is pleased to present The Dependency Outlook newsletter.
 The newsletter will be distributed quarterly, and will cover local and statewide dependency initiatives, promising practices, dependency court events, and training opportunities.
 You may view the newsletter by clicking on the following link:

 Spring 2013 Newsletter PDF

 “Make Your Voice Heard: A Guide to Dependency Court” is a video for youth ages 12 to 18 that explains what happens in dependency court and encourages youth to participate in their hearings.

 If you have a low speed / dialup internet connection, click on the link below to view the video.

 If you have a high speed / broadband internet connection, click on the link below to view the video.

 To view a transcript of the video, please click the link below.

 “A Family Guide to Dependency Court” is a video that was jointly developed by the Steering Committee on Families and Children in the Court and the Office of Court Improvement.
 The video provides an overview of the dependency court system for parents involved in the system.

 Mythbreakers: Chapter 39 Injunctions is a video that discusses common myths and misconceptions associated with the Chapter 39 injunction process.
 It also discusses the differences between Chapter 39 injunctions and Chapter 741 injunctions.